How to Train a Ferret to Come

 This treat must be something your ferret loves.
 Finding the perfect treat may not be easy.
 You may need to try different things if your ferret is picky.
 You want to make sure the treat is good for your ferret.
 He may love fruit, but that is not something you want to give your ferret.
 For more information on foods to avoid see What Not to Feed a Ferret.

 High protein foods such as eggs, fish, poultry and beef are the best treats for ferrets.
-If you don’t want to cut up pieces of meat, Dr. Jodie’s Natural Pets freeze dried treats and Whole Life Single Ingredient Pet Treats are excellent and convenient options.
-Other convenient and healthy treats are Ferretone or Nutri-Cal.
+If you don’t want to cut up pieces of meat, freeze-dried treats are healthy protein-packed options.
+Another convenient and healthy treat is salmon oil.
 Every ferret I have ever had loved these vitamin treats!
 I put a tiny bit on my finger and they eagerly lick it off.

 Whatever treat you and your ferret choose, be sure to pay attention to portion sizes.
 Each treat has a recommended daily portion size–whether it is chicken or a vitamin supplement.
 Divide the daily portion into lots of small rewards.